 The Campus Ministry Director is a new position created by the SFA Wesley Foundation.
-The current campus minister, Rev. Tom Teekell, will remain as the Executive Director.
+The current campus minister, Rev. Tom Teekell, will remain at SFA Wesley in the newly created position of Executive Director.
 For information about the differences between the two positions and the reasons we are moving to this new model of ministry, please review the Prezi at this link.

 Who is qualified?

 We are looking for those who feel called by God into campus ministry for the foreseeable future.
 Ideally, we hope to find someone who wants to stay in campus ministry for many years, at least five of those years at SFA.
 Previous or current experience in campus ministry as a student, board member, or staff member is required.
 We plan to consider all of the following who are interested:

 1. A ordained elder or deacon.